RoseSakurai/PSENet_paddle/readme.md

 ## News
 - PSENet is included in [MMOCR](https://github.com/open-mmlab/mmocr).
 - We have implemented PSENet using Paddle.
-You can find the python version [here](https://github.com/whai362/PSENet).
+You can find the pytorch version [here](https://github.com/whai362/PSENet).
 - You can find code of PAN [here](https://github.com/whai362/pan_pp.pytorch).
 - Another group did the same job.
 You can visit it [here](https://github.com/PaddleEdu/OCR-models-PaddlePaddle/tree/main/PSENet).
 You can also have a try online with all the environment ready [here](https://aistudio.baidu.com/aistudio/projectdetail/1945560).